LucaCanali/Miscellaneous/Spark_Dashboard/README.md

 ```

 - Import the [example Grafana dashboard_with_annotations](Spark_Perf_Dashboard_v03_with_annotations.json)
-and setup the data source for annotations to point to the InfluxDB instance.
+and set up the data source for annotations to point to the InfluxDB instance.
   The DB name used by sparkMeasure by default is "sparkmeasure"

 - An example of the result is show below (see "Example Grafana dashboard with annotations")